ApprenticeAI/frapy/docs/index.rst

    topics/exceptions

 :doc:`topics/commands`
-    Learn about the command-line tool used to manage your Scrapy project.
+    Learn about the command-line tool used to manage your Frapy project.

 :doc:`topics/spiders`
     Write the rules to crawl your websites.